dejanu/linux/README.md

 POST = used to perform actions (resource creation request) , the request parameters can be sent in both in URL and in the body of the message.
 (Resend or Leave Page - browsers do not reissue POST request)(WriteMethod) .
 Cannot be repeated safely so it is not idempotent

 PUT = it is idempotent(can be reapeated) (update resource request)

+4. ARP Spoofing?
+Address Resolution Protocol (layer 2 protocol) used to map ip addr with MAC addr.
+ARP does not provide a method to authenthificate ARP Replys, so the spoofer